formello-forms/popper/readme.txt

 * Display rules based on page/post/taxonomy or user roles

 > **Block validation error**
 > After an update you can see that sometimes a Popper block is not validating.
 To solve this, please edit the title of the popper custom post type, save and reload.
 The block now is correctly displayed.
+This seems a bug on [Gutenberg](https://github.com/WordPress/gutenberg/issues/49005).

 **DOCUMENTATION**